 Paragraph 44 of the Russia Report said: “the written evidence provided to us appeared to suggest that HMG had not seen or sought evidence of successful interference in UK democratic processes or any activity that has had a material impact on an election, for example influencing results.”

 “There has, however, been speculation that this report was going to reveal either that Russia had interfered in or sought to influence the referendum.
-In the committee's view it’s worse than that.
+In actual fact its worse than that.
 The report reveals that no one in government knew if Russia interfered in or sought to influence the referendum because they did not want to know.”

-In the same BBC Breakfast interview, Grant Shapps said: “It has taken a while for the parliamentary committee whose job it was to issue this report to be formed and then issued it.”
+In the same interview, Grant Shapps said: “It has taken a while for the parliamentary committee whose job it was to issue this report to be formed and then issued it.”